dhodges47/GPTVoiceAssistant-Nodejs/README.md

 https://github.com/dhodges47/GPTVoiceAssistant

-This is the javascript/nodejs script for the article by Jordan Gibbs on Medium: "How to Create Your Own GPT Voice Assistant with Infinite Chat Memory in Python"
+This is the javascript/nodejs script for the article by Jordan Gibbs on Medium: "How to Create Your Own GPT Voice Assistant with Infinite Chat Memory in Python" (thank you Jordan Gibbs!)

 https://medium.com/@jordanlgibbs/how-to-create-your-own-gpt-voice-assistant-with-infinite-chat-memory-in-python-d8b8e93f6b21